 What’s the Difference Between L&D Goals and KPIs?

-A goal is a final result you want to achieve.
+A goal is the final result you want to achieve.
 Learning and development KPIs are the steps you complete along the way.

 For example, your goal might be to reduce safety incidents by half by having staff complete new safety training.
 One of your KPIs might be to have 100% of your team members pass that training within six months.